goobers692s/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This can help you become a more valuable asset to your team or organization and increase your job security.

 One way to keep up with technology is by reading blogs, articles, and books related to programming and software development.
 Attend industry conferences and workshops to network with other professionals and learn about new tools and techniques.
 Additionally, consider attending online courses or obtaining certifications to further your knowledge and skills.

+# 2024-02-19
+- "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
+It reminds us that while efficiency is crucial, optimizing code too early without a clear understanding of where performance bottlenecks lie can lead to unnecessary complexity and maintainability issues.
+Focus on writing clean, readable, and correct code first; optimize only when profiling identifies specific areas needing improvement."